meagdoh/ssi-fellowship/talks/turing-AIM-RSF-HCD-talk.md

     - Find your allies
     - Show, don’t tell
     - Start today -- who is it for, and why is it good?
 (David Fore) / double down on the why / talk to users, could be anyone
+- Closing
+-  Quote about solving user problems as the only metric.
+We are service professionals
 - Acknowledgements
     - Leslie Westendorf